coryarcangel/coryarcangel.com/_works/2015-068-quickoffice.md

 dims:
 pitch: 'Re-staging of my old(ish) NES works on emulators running on cell phones.
 Actually,... re-staging of Super Landscape #1 which is Super Mario Clouds and F1 Racer smashed together into a nu work.
-On and on,... '
+On and on,...'
 ps:
 live_url:
 youtube: